 External factors are the main cause of death for children and young people

-Causes of death vary substantially according to age groups (see Figure 8).
-For instance, the most frequent causes of death for people over the age of 45 are cancer (neoplasms), circulatory and respiratory diseases, while most deaths among young people are related to external causes, such as transport accidents, intentional self-harm, accidental falls and assault, while for children cancers are a more significant cause as are some causes related to illnesses or conditions that are already present at childbirth.
+Causes of death vary substantially according to age groups.
+For instance, the most frequent causes of death for people over the age of 45 years are cancer (neoplasms), circulatory and respiratory diseases, while most deaths among young people are related to external causes, such as transport accidents, intentional self-harm, accidental falls and assault, while for children cancers are a more significant cause as are some causes related to illnesses or conditions that are already present at childbirth.

-Neoplasms were the main individual cause of death among children aged 5-9 years (accounting for 30 % of all deaths for this age group in 2014), followed by external causes of death (22 %).
-For children aged 10-14 years, this situation was reversed, as external factors were the most common cause of death (31 % of deaths in 2014), followed by neoplasms (25 %).
+Neoplasms were the main individual cause of death among children aged 5-9 years (accounting for more than one quarter (27.4 %) of all deaths for this age group in 2016), followed by external causes of death (22.5 %).
+For children aged 10-14 years, this situation was reversed, as external factors were the most common cause of death (29.4 % of deaths in 2016), followed by neoplasms (25.8 %).

-In 2014, external causes accounted for 59 %, 60 % and 52 % of deaths among young people aged 15-19, 20-24 and 25-29 years respectively.
-One of the main types of deaths from external causes was deaths from transport accidents, with 25 %, 22 % and 15 % of deaths respectively in these three five-year age groups.
-Another common cause of external deaths for young people was intentional self-harm, amounting to 18 % of deaths for those aged 15-19 years, 21 % of deaths for young people aged 20-24 years and 20 % for those aged 25-29 years; as such, the death rate from intentional self-harm for young people aged 25-29 years was greater than that from transport accidents.
+In 2016, external causes accounted for 55.8 %, 60.4 % and 51.1 % of deaths among young people aged 15-19, 20-24 and 25-29 years respectively.
+One of the main types of deaths from external causes was deaths from transport accidents, with 24.7 %, 24.5 % and 15.6 % of deaths respectively in these three five-year age groups.
+Another common cause of external deaths for young people was intentional self-harm, which accounted for 16.9 % of all deaths for those aged 15-19 years, 19.5 % of all deaths for young people aged 20-24 years and 18.2 % for those aged 25-29 years; as such, the death rate from intentional self-harm for young people aged 25-29 years was greater than that from transport accidents.

-In absolute terms, about 6.6 thousand young people aged 15-29 years died in 2014 as a result of transport accidents in the EU-28.
-Examining the numbers by age group and gender (see Table 2), young men aged 20-24 years were the age group most involved in fatal transport accidents (5.3 thousand deaths).
-In the same year, almost the same number of young men died due to intentional self-harm, close to 5.3 thousand young men aged 15-29 years, equivalent to 80 % of the total deaths — male and female — from this cause among young people aged 15-29 years.
-For all external factors, the number of victims was also higher among young men than among young women.
+In absolute terms, some 5.7 thousand young people aged 15-29 years died in 2016 in the EU-27 as a result of transport accidents.
+Examining the numbers by age group and gender (see Table 2), young men aged 20-24 years were the age group most involved in fatal transport accidents (1.8 thousand deaths).

 Certain perinatal conditions and congenital malformations are the most common causes of infant mortality